OcelotBabou/Quartz/content/2-The World/Regions/Locations/Bellbrook.md

 **Overview:**

 Nestled beside a wide oxbow lake halfway down the Fluvitae River, Bellbrook is a small, unassuming settlement that would likely go unnoticed if not for one thing: _The Watering Hole_.
-This massive and notoriously lively inn has made Bellbrook a legendary rest stop for drovers, merchants, adventurers, and riverfolk alike — a welcome reprieve from the dust-choked trails and humid waterways that cut through Pilliga.
+This massive and notoriously lively inn has made Bellbrook a legendary rest stop for drovers, merchants, adventurers, and riverfolk alike — a welcome reprieve from the dust-choked trails and humid waterways that cut through [[Pilliga]].

 **Description:**